Headless SDK (Payment Android)

 Step 6: Generate token

-- Example 1: Create an OTT utilizing a card as the payment method and including all requisite card information.
+1. Example 1: Create a one-time token using a card as the payment method and including all required card information.

-- Example 2: Create an OTT using the
+2. Example 2: Create a one-time token using the vaulted_token information.

 Benefits of using a vaulted token

-When you use a vaulted token with the SDK, all the fraud information from the providers you configured in your card routing is collected and attached to the OTT.
-In addition, you can add installment information and a security code if the provider requires it.
+When you use a vaulted token with the SDK, all the fraud information from the providers you configured in your card routing is collected and attached to the one-time token.
+You can also add installment information and a security code if the provider requires it.

 apiClientPayment.generateToken(